datagrok-ai/public/CONTRIB.md

 ## Git

-In this public repo, we follow some Git best practices.
+In this public repo, we follow some Git best practices:

 1. Configure the commit authorship.
-Set your name and email address correctly.
+Set your name and email address correctly
 2. Write descriptive and meaningful commit messages.
-Commit messages will be included in changelogs.
+Commit messages will be included in changelogs
 3. Keep your working branch up to date by frequently fetching changes from the remote server.
-It will prevent bugs, rework, and the tiresome resolve of conflicts.
+It will prevent bugs, rework, and the tiresome resolve of conflicts
-4. Test your changes before pushing to avoid the broken code in the repository.
+4. Test your changes before pushing to avoid the broken code in the repository
 5. Refer to the issue or task number in your commit.
-It will help to track the work done on the task or issue.
+It will help to track the work done on the task or issue
 6. Do not mix "refactoring" with a new feature
 7. Do not create unnecessary merge loops.
 To pull changes after commit creation use `git pull --rebase`.
-8. Push one commit at a time to avoid unexpected GitHub Actions behavior.
+8. Push one commit at a time to avoid unexpected GitHub Actions behavior

 ## Performance recommendations